Leesaal/WeatherApp/README.md

 This project also allows the user to search previously searched cities by clicking the search history buttons.

+Two API's were used to showcase fetching from multiple APIs in one webpage.

 ## Installation

 N/A